Family Safaris – Factors to Consider

 • Trade-off between seeing animals in an accessible region (minimising travelling time) versus seeing wildlife in a more remote, wilderness location?

 • Your attitude towards malaria?
+We do have Malaria Free African Safaris.

 • What sort of trips does your family enjoy?
 Adventurous or laid back?
 Lots of activities or time alone in a pristine environment?
 Always together or some time apart?